kfjahnke/envutil/README.md

 to process cube face images made for processing with lux it's also essential: otherwise, the top and bottom images won't agree with the rest.
 Note that lux currently does not produce entirely flawless views with cube face images of precisely ninety degrees.
+Just a little bit of extra foc is enough;
+you might use --ctc to the effect.
-These comments hold true for lux up to 1.2.2 - I intend to change lux to follow openEXR convention, and eventually to use code from this program for better cubemap handling.
+The comments about the directions holds true for lux up to 1.2.2 - I intend to change lux to follow openEXR convention, and eventually to use code from this program for better (and faster) cubemap handling.

 # Technical Notes